eolybq/tsla_sentiment_prediction/readme.md

-# Stock Price Prediction Project
+# Tesla Price Prediction Project

 - **Part 1 of this project has its own report available (in Czech) in this file: [Report in PDF](r/text_prace.pdf) or [Report in DOCX](r/text_prace.docx)**